 Exhibit 1 shows the flexible budget data broken down by products and the different cost categories.
 The contribution margin per unit of metal is twice that of plastic.

 Exhibit 2 provides a Level 2 analysis by breaking down the static budget variance into flexible budget and sales volume variances for all line items in the division’s first quarter results.
-It is obvious that most of the variance comes from flexible budget variance ($41,100U) and not sales volume variance ($8,500F).
+It is evident that most of the variance comes from flexible budget variance ($41,100U) and not sales volume variance ($8,500F).

 Exhibit 3 provides a Level 3 analysis by breaking down the variable manufacturing cost variances into price variances and efficiency variances for both plastic and metal chairs.
-Expect for 39,000U due to the higher price paid for plastic materials, most of the unfavourable variances come from efficiency variances.
+Except for 39,000U due to the higher price paid for plastic materials, most of the unfavourable variances come from efficiency variances.
 In addition, the plastic chair efficiency variance is significantly larger ($7,400U) than the metal chair efficiency variance ($2,600U).
 The spending variances are almost negligible (a total 600U for both metal and plastic chairs).

 Exhibit 4 shows fluctuations that occurred in finished goods and raw materials inventory ($64,600) as a result of purchasing more materials that were required for manufacturing.
 For metal, the division manufactured more units than it sold ($25,000 in inventory increase), and for plastic it sold more than it produced for the period ($40,000 in inventory reduction).
 The net change in inventory value was $15,000 – these changes will not affect the income statement.